 The current Government advice is that you can go for a walk or run outdoors as long as you stay two metres than others.
 I know we miss being out together but I would urge all of you who are used to exercising outdoors to continue to do it for as long as it is considered safe to do so.
-It is great for your physical health but will do wonders for how you feel during this time of high anxiety.
+It is great for your physical health, click for more info.

 The first thing to say is that you can do it, you will probably enjoy it and you’ll certainly feel loads better for it afterwards.
 I’ve heard lots of people saying ‘But I can’t go for a walk / run on my own’ – nonsense.
 I know you SE Fitness, we have trained together for years, you are much stronger and more resilient than you think.
 You’ve got this!

 Take it easy – if you aren’t used to running or walking alone then this is not the time for ‘hard’ or ‘long’ workouts.
 Keeping active is good for your health and immune system but pushing yourself to your limits is not.
 Setting out for a gentle run or walk is much easier to face.

 Start Slow – I think the main reason people don’t enjoy running alone is that they are anxious about it they ‘want to get it over with’ and set off too fast.
 Force yourself to go very steady for the first ten minutes, take it as a walk even, see how you are getting on and then increase the pace if you feel like it.

 Stay Safe – Of course one of the reasons we prefer being with the group is that it feels safer.
 Choose your route carefully and stick to well lit, popular areas.
 Be confident and make sure you know where you are going.
 Carry a noise maker such as an alarm or whistle.
 Only wear headphones if you can still hear what is going on around you (or wear one headphone).